arc-bphc/arc-iot/arc-iot.md

 * The participants will get 10 minutes of setup time for calibration and testing prior to the competition, according to a schedule that will be made available at the start of the event.
 * Ensure that all of the vehicle's sensors, especially the WiFi module and wireless control are working properly.
-* The machines will be checked for their safety before the run and discarded if found unsafe for other participants and spectators.
 * The bot must be placed in the starting point on the arena, at the beginning of each round.

 ### Competition